rHermes/adventofcode/README.md

 Had to get the explanation about how it worked from redditor.
 Learned a lot by doing this.

+### Year 2016

+#### Day 11

+This one took a long time to get right, it ended up being my "hash" implementation for the "State" that made it not work.

+I'm proud that I was able to solve this without looking anything up.
+Coming up with the heuristic and such was very nice.

+#### Day 12

+The `solve_with_c_compiler.py` file includes a solution that transpiles the input to C and then compiles the program and executes it.
+Due to the loop being set, the compiler is able to optimize it away.

+This is pretty cool :)

 ### Year 2015

 #### Day 19